arcadia-unity/Arcadia/USAGE.md

 ![](http://imgur.com/K89L5Z0.png)

 Fill out the *Project name* and *Location* fields.
-These determine where on your harddrive the files associated with the project will be created: a subdirectory with named *Project name* in the folder *Location*.
+These determine where on your hard drive the files associated with the project will be created: a subdirectory with named *Project name* in the folder *Location*.
 In the following example, the project files will be created in `/Users/nasser/Projects/ArcadiaDocumentation`.

 ![](http://imgur.com/zxMnABM.png)